RAW vs. JPEG: Which Format Should You Use?

 Another crucial factor that sets RAW and JPEG apart is their impact on shooting speed.
 Due to the larger file sizes of RAW files, it takes longer for your camera to write them to the memory card.
 As a result, when shooting in RAW, your camera may experience slowdowns, stuttering, or buffering during continuous shooting.

-If you frequently capture fast-paced action sequences, such as at sporting events or when shooting wildlife, using RAW can limit the number of frames you can capture before the camera starts to slow down.
+If you frequently capture fast-paced action sequences, such as at sporting events or in wildlife photography, shooting in RAW can limit the number of frames you can capture before the camera starts to bog down.
 This can be frustrating when you need to document a long sequence but find that your camera struggles to keep up.

 Compatibility and accessibility

-Similarly, if you are in situations where live updates and instant sharing of photos are required, using JPEG files can speed things up.
+Similarly, if you find yourself in scenarios where live updates and instant sharing of photos are required, using JPEG files can speed up the process.
 JPEGs can be quickly shot, transferred, and shared with minimal processing time, ensuring the recipients receive the photos promptly.

 Camera for RAW vs JPEG photography